 Self-insurance reserves are established for health care, workers' compensation, general liability and fleet liability claims.
 These reserves are determined based on actual claims experience and an estimate of claims incurred but not reported including, where necessary, actuarial studies.
 The Company believes that the use of actuarial studies to determine self-insurance reserves represents a consistent method of measuring these subjective estimates.
 Actuarial projections of losses for general liability and workers' compensation claims are discounted and subject to variability.
 The causes of variability include, but are not limited to, such factors as future interest and inflation rates, future economic conditions, claims experience, litigation trends and benefit level changes.
-The Company believes a 100 basis point change in the discount rate would result in an immaterial change in the Company's self-insurance reserves.
+Historically, there have not been significant changes in the factors and assumptions used in the valuation of the self-insurance reserves.
+However, significant changes in such factors and assumptions could materially impact the valuation of the self-insurance reserves.